 An examination of current issues pertinent to women and gender.
-Students will be exposed to a variety of feminist, gender, and cultural theories.
+Students are exposed to a variety of feminist, gender, and cultural theories.
 Topics vary from semester to semester.
-Recent topics include "Violence, Non-Violence, and the Body," "Gender Trouble," and the "The Female Athlete."
-Prerequisites: WGS 219 or WGS 319 and junior or senior status or consent.
-Identical to SOC 430.
-May be repeated for credit as topics change.
+Recent topics include "Violence, Non-Violence, and the Body," "The Female Athlete," and "How We Become Who We Are."
+Prerequisites: WGS 219 or WGS 319 and junior or senior status or consent.May be repeated for credit as topics vary.
 Offered spring of odd-numbered years.